ydb-platform/ydb/ydb/docs/en/core/dev/secondary-indexes.md

 {% note info %}

-Currently, data deletion is possible using a synchronous secondary index only.
+Currently, deleting data is possible only using a synchronous secondary index.
+This is because data removal is possible only in [Serializable](../concepts/transactions.md#modes) transactions, but accessing asynchronous indices would break the guarantees of this transaction mode.

 {% endnote %}